wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ## Kubernetes and Wavefront: Overview

-Take advantage of our open-source collector in Github or the in-product integration:
+You can take advantage of our open-source collector in Github or the in-product integration:
 * The **Wavefront Kubernetes Collector** is [available on github](https://github.com/wavefrontHQ/wavefront-kubernetes-collector).
 The collector is highly customizable and includes [docs on Github](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/tree/master/docs)and examples for different use cases.

 * The Wavefront **Kubernetes integration** is available in your Wavefront instance and you can [preview the documentation here.](kubernetes.html).
 The integration is a simple example for getting started and includes predefined dashboards for commonly used metrics.
+It's a great way to get your data flowing.

-We support automatic annotation and configuration based on auto discovery on pods and services.
+We support automatic annotation and configuration based on auto discovery on pods and services, and you can customize the collector to suit your needs.

 * **Kubernetes infrastructure monitoring:** Monitor performance of the Kubernetes cluster and the state of the objects (pods, containers, etc) within the cluster using [Wavefront Kubernetes Collector](https://github.com/wavefrontHQ/wavefront-kubernetes-collector).
-* **Host-level monitoring** Monitor the host or VM layer to
+* **Host-level monitoring** Below the kubernetes infrastructure is the host or VM layer.
+The Wavefront Kubernetes Collector monitors that layer as well.
-* **Application monitoring:** For any applications in your Kubernetes environment that support Telegraf, we set up monitoring.
+* **Application monitoring:** The collector integrates with Telegraf, and automatically sets up monitoring for several popular applications.
+We also perform Kubernetes scraping for applications that use Kubernetes.
 You can customize the frequency and which metrics we collect.

+**TBD: How do I know what we collect automatically?
+How do I customize frequency and what we collect? **

 You can set up scaling with the Wavefront Horizontal Autoscaler Adapter based on any metrics available in Wavefront.
-That means if an application needs more (or fewer) resources, Wavefront can tell the Kubernetes Autoscaler to adjust the environment.
+That means if your environment needs more (or fewer) resources, Wavefront can tell the Kubernetes Autoscaler to adjust the environment.

 ## Kubernetes Environment Monitoring